Kia Cadenza Insurance Rates

 Policy rates for type of insurance:

-Includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for different Cadenza trim levels.
+Rates are based on $500 physical damage insurance deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and for different Cadenza trim levels.

 Price Range Variability

-For a 40-year-old driver, Kia Cadenza insurance rates go from as low as $514 for just liability insurance to a much higher rate of $2,574 for a driver required to buy high-risk insurance.
+For the normal driver, Kia Cadenza insurance rates go from as low as $514 for minimum levels of liability insurance to a much higher rate of $2,574 for high-risk insurance.

 Urban vs. Rural Price Range

-Where you live can make a big difference on the price of insurance.
-Areas with sparse population are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.
+Your location has a large influence on auto insurance rates.
+Areas with sparse population are shown to have a lower frequency of accident claims than congested cities.

-The examples above highlight why anyone shopping for car insurance should compare prices for a specific zip code and risk profile, instead of making a decision based on average rates.
+The examples above show why anyone shopping for car insurance should compare rates for a specific zip code and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.